Dan Pifer

 Dan Pifer (born January 11, 1972) is an American football coach.
 He most recently served as the head football coach for Cornell College, a position he had held from 2020 to 2024.
 He has served as the recruiting coordinator at Bowling Green State University in Bowling Green, Ohio in 2018.
 Previously, Pifer served as the head football coach at Walsh University in North Canton, Ohio in 2017 and at Olivet College in Olivet, Michigan from 2012 to 2016 and was the head coach for the United Indoor Football's now-defunct Fort Wayne Freedom.
+He is now the varsity head coach for Eaton Rapids High School in Eaton Rapids, MI.

 Pifer was an assistant offensive coordinator, running backs coach, and strength and conditioning coach for former Fort Wayne Freedom and Trine University head coach now Athletic Director Matt Land.
 He has served as quarterbacks coach in the past.
 He was a 1990 graduate of Celina High School.